gmcgarry/pdp11/images/README.md

 Introduced in 1981.

 The PDP-11/24 is a lower-cost replacement to the PDP-11/44 for the UNIBUS.
-It uses the KDF11-U CPU and supports up to 4 Mbytes of main memory, using the Extended UNIBUS (EUB) between the CPU and memory.
+It uses the KDF11-U CPU and supports up to 4 Mbytes of main memory , using the Extended UNIBUS (EUB) between the CPU and memory.
 Device modules are attached to a semi-separate UNIBUS.

+This 9-slot backplane was unique to the PDP-11/24; slot 1 was a custom slot for the KDF11-U CPU, slot 2 was likewise custom, and could hold either EUB memory or the KT24 UNIBUS map; slots 3-6 could hold either EUB memory or UNIBUS SPC devices.
+Slots 7-8 were ordinary UNIBUS MUD/SPC slots, and slot 9 was an ordinary UNIBUS SPC/UNIBUS Out slot.

 The PDP-11/24 comes in either the half-height (5-1/4 inch) BA11-L enclosure and the full-height (10-1/2 inch) BA11-A enclosure.
 The former is specified to use either the